digital-asset/wallet-sample-app/README.md

 4. Start the 4 triggers.

 ### 1. Start the Sandbox & Upload the Dar Files
-In the terminal run from the project root directory
+On Linux or MacOS terminal run from the project root directory
 ```
 make sandbox
 ```
-or copy and paste the below script and run it from the terminal.
+On Windows or if you cannot use make utility copy and paste the below command and run it from the project root directory.

 ```
 daml sandbox --dar main/Asset/asset.dar --dar main/User/user.dar --dar main/Account/account.dar